 - $1,800,000 Settlement: The Diocese of Tucson paid a group of 5 female victims $1.8 million.
 The victims claimed that they were sexually abused when they were students at St. Francis of Assisi Catholic School in 1999 by their teacher, Philip Gregory Spears.
 Spears was charged and convicted of child molestation shortly after the alleged abuse occurred.

-- $5,500,000 Verdict: A 19-year-old woman sued her stepfather alleging that he sexually abused her from the time she was 7 until she was 15-years-old.
-The defendant step-father, who was a rancher, denied commiting certain acts but took the fifth ammendment when questioned about other acts.
+- $5,500,000 Verdict: A 19-year-old woman sued her stepfather, alleging that he sexually abused her from the time she was 7 until she was 15 years old.
+The step-father, who was a rancher, denied committing certain acts but took the Fifth Amendment when questioned about other acts.
 The plaintiff’s expert psychiatrist testified that the defendant chose to molest the plaintiff of his own free will.
 The defendant’s expert psychologist testified that the defendant was a sick man who could not control his actions.
 The $5,500,000 verdict included $5,000,000 for punitive damages, and $50,000 for compensatory damages.

 - $150,000 Verdict: A 4-year-old boy was sexually molested by the defendant’s 16-year-old son when the son was babysitting the younger boy at his home.
 The victim and his parents sued the parents of the 16-year-old babysitter.
 The plaintiffs claimed the defendants knew or should have known of a problem with their son’s sexual behavior with young girls, and were negligent in failing to take reasonable measures to protect them.
 The defendants claimed they were unaware of any prior incidents of molestation involving their son.

 - $2,000,000 Settlement: Several male plaintiffs suffered severe emotional damage after they were subjected to emotional and sexual abuse while in the care of the state-licensed defendant.
 The plaintiffs, minors at the time of the alleged incidents, were residents of the defendant ranch and were placed there by the state.
-The plaintiffs contended that they were subjected to abnormal therapy ranging from bizarre sexual acts, to beatings and brain washings.
-The plaintiffs asserted that the defendant State of Arizona was negligent in its failure to inspect and supervise the defendant ranch, despite its continual relicensing of the facility.
+The plaintiffs contended that they were subjected to abnormal therapy ranging from bizarre sexual acts to beatings and brainwashing.
+The plaintiffs asserted that the State of Arizona was negligent in its failure to inspect and supervise the ranch, despite its continual relicensing of the facility.

 - $100,000 Settlement: A 16-year-old male high school student suffered emotional distress after he was sexually assaulted by the defendant fast food restaurant’s store manager.
 The plaintiff contended that the defendant was negligent in hiring the manager.
 The defendant argued that the incident was unforeseeable and the assault was not within the scope of the manager’s employment.